 - Within 10m of an intersection without traffic lights

 A yellow line at the edge of the pavement indicates that you are not permitted to stop your vehicle for any amount of time, even if you do not leave the vehicle.

-Nature strips, footpaths, bicycle paths
+Footpaths, bicycle paths

-Parking any part of your vehicle on a footpath, bicycle path, nature strip or painted island is illegal under both state and national road rules.
+Parking any part of your vehicle on a footpath, bicycle path, or painted island is illegal under both state and national road rules.
 Doing so blocks movement and causes hazards for people walking, pushing prams or shopping buggies, using mobility scooters or bicycles.

 Loading zones are located at various sites within the city to allow short-term parking for vehicles delivering or picking up goods.

 The vehicle, if not a truck, service vehicle or public bus can use a loading zone (maximum time limit 30 minutes, unless otherwise signed) provided its registered owner has permanently displayed the name and street address of the registered operator.
 It must be permanently displayed by non-magnetic means on its left-hand or right-hand side.